The theme of classes this week is Courage so I thought I would start this dreary Monday off with a Daily Manifestation Challenge about courage.

 It took courage for me to talk openly about my history with a severe eating disorder.
 It also held me accountable.

 It even took courage to start my Karaoke Yoga Classes.
-To get up there and sing badly in front of all my students and be silly and free so I could encourage them to do the same.
+To get up there and sing badly and have no self consciousness so I could encourage them to do the same.

 When my dad died I told myself not to cry.
 I held it in for years.
 I literally would bit my lip and say “Don’t cry.
 Be strong.
 Be courageous.”